-a large scale package of investment, well-designed delivery mechanism and supporting resources to drive retrofit and decarbonise home heating.
+• a large scale package of investment, well-designed delivery mechanism and supporting resources to drive retrofit and decarbonise home heating.
 The lack of this investment across the country is one of the single biggest barriers to making progress on Net Zero, and that this investment can easily be aligned to deliver air quality goals simultaneously.
 As we move towards electrification of transport, domestic energy use becomes a more significant proportion of the outdoor and indoor air quality challenge and demands a significant investment plan to create the transition needed.
-For the boiler upgrade scheme launched in April 2022, the government has set aside just f{450m} over up to three years, which will cover a maximum of 90,000 boilers, all of which will be rural, off-grid properties.
-And whilst this is an important intervention, it is well short of what is needed135
+For the boiler upgrade scheme launched in April 2022, the government has set aside just £450m over up to three years, which will cover a maximum of 90,000 boilers, all of which will be rural, off-grid properties.
+And whilst this is an important intervention, it is well short of what is needed 135

-- Social housing also needs retrofit LAs need to be able to allocate funding to progress this, and this can be a useful market signal which will help drive market transformation which will make it more affordable and accessible to transform private housing stock, including driving the sector to develop the skills needed - LAs are also well placed to transform their own estate buildings, and many are doing so with installation of renewables on their own land and buildings - this needs to happen consistently across the entire public sector estate.
+- LAs are also well placed to transform their own estate buildings, and many are doing so with installation of renewables on their own land and buildings this needs to happen consistently across the entire public sector estate.
 The Public Sector Decarbonisation Scheme is playing a role in this, however, the funding is still short term and competitive, so local authorities without capacity to apply are not enabled to upgrade their buildings.
 A coherent funding packaging which includes commitment to the resources needed for project development and coordination across local government and key delivery partners is required - More funding to support modal shift, such as for school streets, cycling and walking infrastructure, LTNs and to improve public transport provision across rural and urban areas alike.
 The forthcoming consultation on Local Travel Plans represents a significant opportunity for more cohesive CANZ priorities to be factored into longer term planning and funding. and other things Low Traffic Neighbourhoods, to support other organisations such as bus companies to play their role in the transition - With new expectations and duties set out in the Environment Act, and increasing need to deliver on CANZ goals, LAs need sufficient resources for the development, coordination, enforcement, community engagement, staff capacity building and other management activities which are necessary for an effective transition and delivery of all the duties expected of them.
 It is essential in this context that government grants allow for resource costs as well as capital - Innovation funding must also align to both agendas, and focus on delivery of multiple benefits.